Incentivizing Reasoning for Advanced Instruction-Following of Large Language Models: Related Works

 \subsection{Complex Rule and Constraint Following}

 Numerous studies enhanced rule and constraint following capabilities via data engineering~\cite{qinunleashing}.
 The top concerns are around the synthesis of complicated constraints without costly human intervention.
 Specifically, WizardLM~\cite{xu2023wizardlm} presents both in-breadth and in-depth evolving to generate complex instructions for tuning.
 Air~\cite{liu2025air} stems from the simple instruction distilled from documents and then iteratively add one or more constraints to increase complexity.
 Back-translation~\cite{qi2024constraint} is another popular technique to introduce additional constraints.
 Self-play~\cite{dong2024self} targets at generating constraints that can be verified by codes.
 SPAR~\cite{cheng2024spar} combines both self-play and tree-search for iterative refinement.
-The detailed taxonomy of rules and constraints~\cite{zhang2024cfbench,wang2024instructions,sun2024conifer}, together with their structures and relationship~\cite{hayati2024chain,wen2024benchmarking}, allows precise synthesis control over instruction types.
+The detailed taxonomy of rules and constraints~\cite{zhang2024cfbench,wang2024instructions,sun2024conifer}, together with their structures and relationship~\cite{hayati2024chain,wen2024benchmarking,zeng2025order}, allows precise synthesis control over instruction types.
 With respect to the post-training technique, most methods adopt the SFT~\cite{sun2024beyond} and RL~\cite{huang2025musc,wang2024direct,zhang2024iopo,wu2024meta,ren2025step} for preference alignment.
 Moreover, training-free workflows have also been proposed to decompose the instructions ~\cite{ferraz2024llm} and exploit verifiable feedback~\cite{wang2025verifiable} for refinement until all the check-boxes are ticked~\cite{cook2024ticking}.
+The most recent recipe of post-training by Tülu 3~\cite{lambert2024tulu} augments the existing instructions with IFEval constraints and optimizes the LLM with RL for better alignment.
+The differences between Tülu 3 and ours are fourfold: 1) Problem definition.
+We aim at solving a broad range of complex instructions with various constraints and their compositions via reasoning.
+Tülu 3 focuses only on responding to the IFEval-style instructions without the preceding reasoning, and therefore exhibits limited generalization on out-of-domain (OOD) constraints.
+2) Constraint type and structure.
+We follow CFBench [8] and ComplexBench [11] respectively for the constraint categories and composition types.
+Tülu 3 is limited in code-verifiable constraints with "and" structures.
+3) Reward modeling.
+Both code-execution and LLM-as-a-Judge are involved for verification.
+This greatly expands the tasks that can be handled by our method, where the semantic constraints with LLM-as-a-Judge verifications are complementary to the lexical and word constraints.
+4) RL algorithm.
+Tulu 3 directly optimizes the response via the vanilla PPO algorithm.
+However, we are aimed at incentivizing reasoning for solving complex instructions.
+Since LLMs are prone to shallow reasoning and tend to muddle with a few sentences that ignore the constraints and their structures, we design the filtering mechanism that only selects responses with deep, true reasoning.
+Our proposed superior CoT enforcement acts as a bridge between reasoning and instruction-following quality.

 Our work differs in two aspects.
 First, we propose a pioneering method that handles all kinds of atomic constraints and their combinations.
 Previous studies are either limited in constraint types (e.g., solely considering rules that can be verified by codes while neglecting semantic, style constraints) or composition structures (e.g., simply satisfying all constraints at the same time without regarding chaining and branching situations).
 Second, we resort to RL for reasoning specifically cultivated for improving instruction understanding and following.
 Our method exhibits generalization on multi-purpose and maths tasks, and bypasses the tedious design of decompose-and-conquer workflows.